 Since its inception, Bitcoin and other cryptocurrencies have realised great returns over longer periods of time - regardless of short term fluctuations.
 Just look at the graph above and you’ll see what we mean.
 There will always be the fearful watchers on the sidelines shouting out warnings of disaster.
 If you do your own research and start with education first, you’ll be better equipped to invest wisely.

 Markets will go through their cycles - sometimes called bull and bear markets.
 The important thing to remember is that no one controls Bitcoin and these changes occur naturally.
 We see them in stock and commodity markets as well, although those rely heavily on the current, outdated financial system.

 Focusing on the long-term use cases and possibilities rather than trying to make a quick buck in the short term is the way to ride out these cyclical waves.
-If you’re still curious about the ‘crypto bubble’ we’ve got more material on our Learning Portal, blog and Medium.
+If you’re still curious about the ‘crypto bubble’ we’ve got more material on our Learning Portal and blog.
 Our CEO, Marcus Swanepoel, also addressed this back in February with CNBC Africa.